pszmk/PerspectiveSampler-vel-Proba-Umyslow/README.md

 https://www.youtube.com/watch?v=XZxJalCD-fI

 ## Prompting
-- David Shapiro presents briefly a couple of prompting techniques used to refine model output https://www.youtube.com/watch?v=N8p6u1OtARs
+- David Shapiro presents briefly a couple of prompting techniques used to refine model output and shows how to make them a part of model querying https://www.youtube.com/watch?v=N8p6u1OtARs

 ## Inspiring applications of the debate mechanism in LLMs not debating chatbots per se though